Skip to main content

 SymptomCauseFix

 401 UnauthorizedMissing or expired tokenMint a new token in Step 1.
-If you’re using an OAuth password-grant token, remember those expire after 2 hours — switch to a Connected Application PAT for a long-lived token.
+If you’re using an OAuth password-grant token, remember those expire after 2 hours.
+Switch to a Connected Application PAT for a long-lived token.

 401 Unauthorized after revoking a Connected ApplicationThe connection was deleted from Settings → Developer Settings → Connected ApplicationsCreate a new connection from that page and update your client config.
 Revocation takes effect immediately.

-403 PTP MCP server is not enabled for this accountFeature flag is offContact Integrate.io support to enable ptp_mcp_server.
+403 PTP MCP server is not enabled for this accountFeature is off for your accountContact Integrate.io support to enable the feature.

 403 ForbiddenToken belongs to a user without access to the account in the URLUse a token for a user who is a member of the target account.